 My tolerance for meal time has been extraordinarily low lately, so the beauty of a savory dish of slightly spicy potatoes that goes just as well with eggs for breakfast as it does as a side dish with a plate of albóndigas for dinner is worth celebrating.

-The lovely thing about these potatoes is how the two elements combine to make something greater than its separate parts.
+The lovely thing about this chile con papas recipe is how the two elements combine to make something greater than its separate parts.

 That being said, I also love this salsa on it’s own.